 On the interest of learning Dutch in Belgium, one does not register directly with the CVO schools for the Dutch Language Course.
 Firstly, always go to an association who organises the Integration Programme.
 In Antwerp, the Atlas, Integratie & Inburgering Antwerpen is the place to register for the Civic Integration Programme for both the Social Integration and the Dutch Language Courses.

 Similarly, in Brussels, BON – Agentschap Integratie & Inburgering would be able to provide directions to both the mentioned courses.
-For Civic Integration Programme of all other cities, check out the main website of Agentschap Integratie & Inburgering which provides you all the office contact details in Flanders.
+For Civic Integration Programme of all other cities, check out the main website of Agentschap Integratie & Inburgering which provides you with all the office contact details in Flanders.

-For newcomers who comes to Belgium under a Family Reunion Visa, on the day of receiving the Orange Card at the Gementeehuis, you can also ask for the Civic Integration Programme or a Dutch Language Course.
+For newcomers who come to Belgium under a Family Reunion Visa, on the day of receiving the Orange Card at the Gementeehuis, you can also ask for the Civic Integration Programme or a Dutch Language Course.
 Over there, you get to speak to someone responsible for the Integration Program.
-For my case, the person-in-charge is not around.
+In my case, the person-in-charge is not around.
 So, I went directly to Atlas on the same day to ask for an appointment.

 What to Expect for First Appointment?

 » Integration Programme Registration